danitso/comilajs/README.md

 ## Synopsis

-This library aims to add basic CLI ([Common Language Infrastructure]( https://en.wikipedia.org/wiki/Common_Language_Infrastructure)) support in browsers without the use of plugins.
+This library aims to provide basic CLI ([Common Language Infrastructure]( https://en.wikipedia.org/wiki/Common_Language_Infrastructure)) support in browsers without the use of plugins.